sourcegraph/handbook/content/communication/style_guide.md

 Only use "we" and "our" (as in "our GitHub integration") in informal documents.
 In documentation or marketing material, depending on the context, just avoid it, or use "the" or "Sourcegraph". {#our}

+#### Features

+Refer to product features as normal, generic nouns.

+- Don't capitalize the first letter of each word.
+Features are not proper nouns.
+  - Good: Here's how to use campaigns.
+  - Bad: Here's how to use Campaigns.
+- Use the natural plural/singular form.
+If a feature name (such as "campaigns") is a plural noun, treat it as a plural noun.
+  - Good: Campaigns are available.
+  - Bad: Campaigns is available.
+- Refer to the natural noun of the product feature directly.
+Avoid `the ___ feature`.
+  - Good: Campaigns are available.
+  - Bad: The campaigns feature is available.
+- Qualify feature names with `Sourcegraph $FEATURE` (and capitalize the feature name) only on marketing pages and only when needed (never in product documentation, in-product text, etc.).

 ## Conventions

 ### UX